-A sidebar on your site can help you in different ways.
-Alongside having beautiful content on the page or post, you can showcase author bio, search bar, images, ads, recent posts, calendar, and so many more sections on the sidebar.
+A sidebar on your site can help you in many ways.
+Alongside having beautiful content on the page or post, you can showcase the author bio, search bar, images, ads, recent posts, calendar, and so many more sections on the sidebar.
 But having a sidebar that vanishes after you have scrolled to a certain extent is not going to help you much.
 This is where a fixed sidebar aka sticky sidebar comes to play.

 The sidebar is a beauty to your website.
 WordPress took this sidebar concept to a whole new level.
 You can place almost anything on the sidebar.
 A floating sticky sidebar justifies the importance of a sidebar on your site.
 Literally, it is meaningless to have a sidebar that does not stay in sight.

 Since the floating sticky widgets aka sticky sidebar have a significantly higher click-through rate, most sites have them for their marketing purposes.
 You would not want to divert your visitors to something less important than what they are on right now.
 Today, we will learn how to make sidebar widgets sticky in WordPress sites in some easy steps.

 What is a Sticky Sidebar or Fixed Sidebar?

 A sticky sidebar widget is a widget that stays fixed and floats as visitors scroll the site.
 Like on a blog site, you may have a sticky author section on the sidebar to know more about the authors and read his/her posts.
 If you have not done this before, make sure you don’t break the design or harm your site’s responsiveness with it.
 So, you have to do it correctly.
 Our step-by-step guide will take you just there.
 Just follow along.

 Floating sticky widgets, sticky sidebars, or whatever you call them, have immense benefits for the sites.
 They serve the purpose of placing them thereby drawing visitors’ attention.
 Sticky sidebars have the following benefits.